devsecops/defcon-workshop/section-1/README.md

 Start the VM again.

 Instead of using a pre-built VM, if you would rather manually go over the installation steps to have a better understanding of all the software/packages being installed, please start with a fresh install of Ubuntu Desktop 16.04 in VMWare Fusion.
-Then, follow the steps below:
+Then, follow the steps below. **PS - The below instructions can also be used for the installation on a `Ubuntu Desktop 16.04.2 LTS` Host OS.**:

 1.  **Install Git**
     * `sudo apt install -y git` and then `git clone https://github.com/devsecops/defcon-workshop.git`